 However, you won’t get the chance to compare financial aid packages with this approach.

 “The most important drawback — and this is especially important for students who really are depending on financial aid to afford schools — is that they don’t have the ability to compare offers when they apply early decision,” said college admissions consultant Anna Ren.

 You’ll have just one offer, and you’ll have to take it or leave it.
-If the financial aid package falls short, you’ll need to break your binding agreement and choose not to attend that school.
-But students can usually turn down an early decision offer if the financial aid is insufficient.
+If the financial aid package falls short, you’ll need to either take out student loans or break your binding agreement and choose not to attend that school.
+Fortunately, students can usually turn down an ED offer if the financial aid is insufficient.

 But once you turn down admission, your offer disappears.
-You’ll never get to see how the financial aid from your dream school compares with the other colleges on your list.
+You’ll never get to see how the financial aid from your dream school compares with that from the other colleges on your list.

-If you have your heart set on a particular school, applying ED is one way to show your enthusiasm.
+If you have your heart set on a particular school, applying early decision is one way to show your enthusiasm.
 With this approach, you’re making an agreement to attend if you get in.